HariHaranLK/MAD-exp2-/README.md

 ## RESULT
-Thus a Simple Android Application create a HelloWorld Activity using all lifecycles methods to display messages using Android Studio is developed and executed successfully.
+Thus a Simple Android Application that uses GUI Components with Fonts and Colors using Android Studio is developed and executed successfully.